alejandro-carderera/SOCGS/README.md

 # Second-order-Conditional-Gradients
 Second-order Conditional Gradients Code

-#Download the Gisette dataset for the L1 ball experiment.
+#Download the Gisette dataset for the L1 ball experiment at:
 https://archive.ics.uci.edu/ml/datasets/Gisette

 #To run the Birkhoff experiment: